metashot/awemags/README.md

 ### ITSx
-ITS1, 5.8S and ITS2 – as well as full-length ITS sequences
+Extract ITS1, 5.8S and ITS2 regions, as well as full-length ITS sequences.

 #### Options
 - `--skip_itsx`: skip ITSx.